pumaworkshop/puma-workshop/docs/TESTDATA_WHY.md

 Lastly, the most obvious point: some applications simply aren't that common, so finding data from them online or from other sources is not an option.

-## Using Puma vs creating test data manually
+## Using Puma vs. creating test data manually

-If you have decided to create your own test data, you can still decide to
+If you have decided to create your own test data, you can still decide to make manually make the data, or to automate the proces.
+You might think that, since this is Puma documentation, we would advocate to always automate the process, but we actually don't!

-After you have your script describing the actions you will take, you can either use Puma to create the test data, or create it manually.
+Puma requires app-specific code to be able to interact with the UI of a specific application, and while adding support for your app isn't very difficult (we've written [a guide helping you in this process](../CONTRIBUTING.md)) it does take time that you could also spend on manually creating reference data.

 When deciding whether to use Puma, consider the following: